TexasInstruments/edgeai-tensorlab/README.md

 Kindly take time to read through the documentation of the original [mmdetection](https://github.com/open-mmlab/mmdetection) before attempting to use this repository.

+Also, please read the documentation at our landing page [jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit) before using this repository.

 ## License